Skip to content

 Not all information is equal.
 An HOA basically has three levels of information:

-2. Information limited to members, including a member directory, meeting agendas and minutes, financial reports required by the Bylaws or state law to be published to members, rules enforcement procedures and HOA-sponsored events open to members only.
+2. Information limited to members, including a members’ directory, meeting agendas and minutes, financial reports required by the by-laws or state law to be published to members, rules enforcement procedures and HOA-sponsored events open to HOA members only.

 3. Information restricted to HOA board members and management; for example: